Running an OCI Container on FreeBSD with Podman and ocijail

 └── Monitor: conmon (restart policy, logging)

-Podman talks OCI. ocijail translates OCI operations into jail operations.
-The jail gets a ZFS-backed filesystem, a VNET network stack, and pf-managed connectivity. conmon watches the process and handles restarts.
+Podman speaks OCI. ocijail translates OCI operations into jail operations.
+The jail gets storage from ZFS, network connectivity through VNET and pf, and conmon handles monitoring and restart behavior.

-The entire stack is Podman, ocijail, and the FreeBSD kernel.
-There’s no Docker daemon, no containerd, no shim processes in between.
+The stack here is Podman, ocijail, and the FreeBSD kernel, without a Docker daemon or containerd in the middle.

 Watch Out

-Three new gotchas on top of the 7 from the VM setup post:
+More gotchas, on top of the VM setup ones:

 The